omerfirmak/docs.konghq.com/app/_hub/kong-inc/openid-connect/overview/_index.md

    From the **Advanced** tab, enable the **OAuth 2.0 Mutual TLS Certificate Bound Access Tokens Enabled** toggle.
 {% endif_version %}

+{% if_version gte:3.6.x %}
+4. (Optional, to test mTLS Client Authentication): Create another confidential client `client-tls-auth` with settings similar to the `service` client created above.
+   From the **Credentials** tab, select the **X509 Certificate** Client Authenticator and fill the Subject DN field so that it matches the Kong client certificate's, e.g.: `CN=JohnDoe, OU=IT`.
+{% endif_version %}

-4. Create a verified user with the name: `john` and the non-temporary password: `doe` that can be used with the password grant:
+5. Create a verified user with the name: `john` and the non-temporary password: `doe` that can be used with the password grant:
    <br><br>
    <img src="/assets/images/products/plugins/openid-connect/keycloak-user-john.png">